Cheropleting/AirBnB_clone/README.md

 ## 0x00.
 AirBnB clone - The console

 ```
-For Holberton School.
+For ALX School
-Cohort 16.
+Cohort 5.
 ```
    By Guillaume
  Weight: 5